dylan-lang/dylan-programming-book/source/reuse.rst

 The library-interchange definition (LID)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As described in ` <start.htm#97936>`_, most Dylan implementations also
+As described in :ref:`start-files-of-dylan-program`, most Dylan
-accept a LID file that enumerates the files of a library and the order
+implementations also accept a LID file that enumerates the files of a
-in which those files will be initialized, if there are any top-level
+library and the order in which those files will be initialized, if
-forms.
-The LID file for our ``time`` library would be as follows.
+there are any top-level forms.
+The LID file for our ``time`` library
+would be as follows.

 The LID file: ``time.lid``.